Soups are a big part of the African cuisine. In fact, it’s safe to say that African soups are the main attraction of cuisine in the continent.

 3. Muriwo na Nyama

 Muriwo na nyama is also known as leafy-beefy or high fields stew.
-It is native to Zimbabwe, highly nutritious and cn be eaten with sadza.
+It is native to Zimbabwe, highly nutritious and is typically served with sadza, a porridge made with cornmeal.

 4. Pepper soup